shinhh4646-tech/hwahyeonShin/LAB7/readme.md

 The time complexity for generating these fractals is exponential due to the branching nature of the recursive calls.

 ## Exercise 3
+1. For a line with depth 10, the number of midpoints is $2^{10} - 1 = 1023$.
+This is because each level of recursion doubles the number of segments.
+2. The complexity for both generating the terrain and detecting artifacts is $O(N^2)$, where $N$ is the side length of the grid, as every point is visited.
+3. If roughness is 0, the terrain is flat.
+If roughness is high (e.g., 2), the terrain becomes very jagged and irregular.